Cosmological constraints on exotic injection of electromagnetic energy: CMB power spectra constraints

-In summary, we have illustrated discrepancies between the on-the-spot approximation and the more accurate beyond-on-the-spot one for different lifetimes, masses and products of the decaying particles.
-A general remark on the comparison between the on-the-spot and the realistic treatment is that major differences are more evident in $x_e$ than in the $C_\ell$'s.
-We found that {\em for lifetimes $\geq 10^{13}$ s the approximation can reach the $\%$ level agreement if an appropriate criterion is chosen}, which we justify in the next section.
-Discrepancies however increases, reaching a factor 2 at small $\ell$'s in the EE spectrum, when the energy deposition efficiency shows a strong redshift-dependence.
-Hence, this approximation can be used in order to compute reasonnable constraints (as we shall illustrate in the result section).
-It should however be avoided if an actual signal is detected, as it might lead to potential bias of the decaying particle parameters (e.g lifetime and mass).
-Furthermore, for shorter lifetimes ---although we did not investigate deeper in this issue---no simple criterion emerges universal enough to be of practical use.
-In that case, the on-the-spot approximation should be considered at best as a tool to get order of magnitude constraints, much worse that the reach of 10-20\% accuracy achievable by a state-of-the-art treatment in terms of tabulated transfer functions.
+In summary, we have illustrated the discrepancy between the on-the-spot approximation and the more accurate beyond-on-the-spot treatment, for different lifetimes, injected energies and decay products.
+These discrepancies are more obvious in $x_e(z)$ than in the $C_\ell$'s.
+We found that {\em for lifetimes $\geq 10^{13}$ s the approximation can reach the $\%$ level agreement if an appropriate criterion is chosen}, like our ansatz $f_{\rm eff}=f(300) e^{\Gamma t(300)}$ that we will further justify in the next section.
+However, the error increases when the energy deposition efficiency is very different from an exponentially decaying function: this is the case for large injected energies and thus high DM masses.
+The error can largely exceed the 10-20\% accuracy expected from a state-of-the-art treatment in terms of tabulated transfer functions.
+Furthermore, for shorter lifetimes ---although we did not investigate deeper in this issue---no simple criterion emerges which is at the same time accurate and universal enough to be of practical use.
+Hence, the on-the-spot approximation should only be used for estimating the order of magnitude of the CMB bounds in a restricted window in parameter space.
+In the next section we will work with the beyond-on-the-spot approach, in order to get results accurate at the 10-20\% level.